Armstrong Murray

 3. Succession planning – a trust is often used with succession planning for your family members, friends and charities.

-I already have a Will – is it necessary to form a trust too?
+I already have a will – is it necessary to form a trust too?

-Every adult should have a Will, but a Will comes into effect only after you die, whereas a trust will protect your assets during your lifetime.
+Every adult should have a will, but a will comes into effect only after you die, whereas a trust will protect your assets during your lifetime.

 How can I set up a family trust?